How to Make Concrete Look “Homey” and Not Industrial

 Get Away from Grey

 Part of the aversion to concrete floors in the home has to do with color -- the dull grey of bare concrete doesn’t exactly exude “homey.”
 Fortunately, your concrete surfaces don’t have to look that way.
-By coating your concrete with epoxy concrete floor paint, you can select from a variety of colors.
-You might go with rich brown tones, balanced beiges, eye-catching reds, blues, or greens.
-Whatever color you choose for your epoxy floors, consider what it will look like in concert with your decor.
+By coating your concrete with polyurea floor coatings, you can select from a variety of colors.
+Chip coating, metallic coating, and a variety of other coating options are available from polyurea floor coatings.
+Whatever color or style you choose for your concrete floor coatings, consider what it will look like in concert with your decor.

 Look to Your Lighting

 One of the reasons industrial spaces often look stark and uninviting is because of the way they’re lit.
 Cool, bright, blue-tinted lights are great for visibility, but they’re not exactly pleasant.
 With that in mind, another way to make your concrete spaces more inviting is by implementing warm lighting and allowing natural light to enter.
-Also, consider how certain types of lighting will play against your epoxy floor paint (if relevant).
+Also, consider how certain types of lighting will play against your polyurea concrete flooring.

 Try Adding Texture

-Introducing color isn’t the only aesthetic advantage offered by epoxy paint for cement floors -- epoxy coatings, along with other options such as urethane cement and polyurea, also allow you to add texture to your floors for both functional and fashionable reasons.
-Penntek polyurea floors, for instance, offer a chip system wherein vinyl chips are spread between the basecoat and topcoat to add friction and visual variety.
+Introducing color isn’t the only aesthetic advantage offered by polyurea coatings for cement floors -- polyurea coatings, along with other options such as urethane cement, also allow you to add texture to your floors for both functional and fashionable reasons.
+Penntek polyurea floors offer a chip system wherein vinyl chips are spread between the basecoat and topcoat to add friction and visual variety.
 In the end, these floors barely resemble traditional notions of concrete, and best of all, they increase the floor’s durability and longevity.

 Concrete Does Domestic